DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/losses/ce.typ

 $ <eq:loss_weights>
 where $f_c$ is the class frequency and $f_k$ is the number of pixels for each class.
 A naïve normalization such as $w_c = 1 slash f_c$ would inflate the smaller classes' weights by orders of magnitude and cause unstable training.
 Specifically, it may inflate gradients by as much as $f_max slash f_min approx 76$.
 Therefore, the implementation uses log-compressed inverse-frequency as shown.
 Equation @eq:loss_weights preserves the desired ordering of $w_c #h(0mm) arrow.t$ as $f_c #h(0mm) arrow.b$, i.e. the weights are inversely proportional to the class frequencies, but only grows $cal(O)(log f_c^(-1))$ instead of $cal(O)(f_c^(-1))$.
 This also caps the largest weight to $log(1+5) approx 1.79$ rather than 5, preventing exploding gradients.

-Finally, to update the weights during training, the gradient is found by differentiating @eq:ce_loss which gives
+Finally, to update the model weights during training, the gradient is found by differentiating @eq:ce_loss which gives
 $
     (partial cal(L)_"CE")/(partial z_(n,c)) = w_c (p_(n,c) - y_(n,c))
 $